Head-to-Head · Updated May 2026

 Botswana

 Botswana has built the most exclusive low-volume safari industry in Africa.
-The country's policy of high cost, low tourist density — pioneered decades ago and maintained by strict concession limits — means that a Botswana safari feels genuinely remote and unhurried in a way that few destinations anywhere in the world can still offer.
+The country's policy of high cost and low tourist density (pioneered decades ago and maintained by strict concession limits) means a Botswana safari feels genuinely remote and unhurried in a way that few destinations anywhere in the world can still offer.
 The Okavango Delta, a UNESCO World Heritage Site where the Okavango River fans out into the Kalahari Desert creating a vast inland wetland, is simply one of the world's great natural wonders.
 Chobe National Park has the highest elephant concentration on earth.
 The downside is significant: Botswana is very expensive, and the experience is premium-priced accordingly.

 🇿🇲